Marija-Kov/good-ol-blog-website/README.md

 ## Todos <a name = "todos"></a>

-- Populate app features and resources in readme.
+- Populate app resources in readme.
 - Remove unused packages.

 <br>